WindRiver-Labs/meta-browser/meta-chromium/README.md

   also be enabled.
 Please note that not all the possible hardware configs are tested and supported.

+* upower: (on by default)
+  Chromium expects the presence of `org.freedesktop.UPower` via D-Bus to query battery status.
+If disabled, there will be warning messages seen on stderr and Battery Status Web API will not work.

 Google API keys
 ---------------